mgreiler/se-unlocked/Transcription_Guidelines.md

 5. Identify the speakers.

+6. For unintelligible audio, when you have an idea what it says, but aren't completelt sure please mark your words with (??).

-6. Any unintelligible audio should be denoted with [unintelligible].
+7. If the audio is completely unintelligible, these passages should be denoted with [unintelligible].